unm-historiography/2018-spring/The Annales School/jerome-questions.md

 5. In Braudel's _The Mediterranean_, his placements of events seem to be completely sporatic.
 (Green and Troup, p.
 98-109) Does contemporary historical work, or historical work in general, need to be written in chronological model?
 Does his work have a claim?
 Does it needs one?

+8: good introductions to questions, and have a nice balance of particular and general concerns. room for improvement: provide a beginning of an answer to your questions in terms of how you would answer it.